cinder/Cinder/CONTRIBUTING.md

 //!
 More detailed information about SomeClass (optional) class SomeClass {
   public: // two leading spaces for access specifiers
-  	//! descrition of what you are constructing and any arguments passed in SomeClass();
+  	//! description of what you are constructing and any arguments passed in SomeClass();

   	//!
-Place spaces intbewteen braces and arguments. void someMethod( int argA, const Rectf &bounds );
+Place spaces in between braces and arguments. void someMethod( int argA, const Rectf &bounds );

   	//!
 Inline simple methods by keeping the implementation on the same line as the declaration.